paraxialio/documentation/docs/elixir/live_view_bot_defense.md

 # LiveView Bot Defense

-The Paraxial.io [User Manual](user_manual.html#4-defining-rules) has section `4.
+[Bot Defense - Rules](./user_manual.md) has section `4.
 Defining Rules`, which covers how to define a rule in the Paraxial.io backend for normal HTTP requests.
 There are some conditions where this is not enough, for example:

 - In a LiveView app, you want to rate limit an action that is triggered via a websocket
 - In a Phoenix app with multiple endpoints, you want to rate limit requests with a specific `conn.host`.